thallosaurus/thallosaurus.github.io/md/equipment.md

 * Arturia KeyStep
 * IK Multimedia UNO Synth - My very first synth I ever bought.
 It is alright but in my setup it's either too quiet or with distortion enabled everything kinda sounds squishy and powerless.
 An okay-ish synth
 * Behringer XENYX Q802USB - Got this mixer when my internal soundcard got fried.
 It's actually a nice mixer but it sucks that you only get one stereo signal.
 The oldest part of my setup (7 years old)
+* Launchpad mini MK2 - It's just an array of mappable buttons but it works.
+Also good if you wanna learn fingerdrumming or just wanna play clips from Ableton

 ## Software